 - Demonstrates a general understanding of the task, purpose, and audience.
-Adequately establishes and maintains a thesis/controlling idea throughout the response.
-Completes most parts of the task. - Develops ideas by adequately integrating some specific details and/or citing source-based evidence1 to support the thesis/controlling idea.
-Uses sufficient elaborative techniques. - Demonstrates a generally unified structure that sufficiently connects ideas and concepts.
+Adequately establishes and maintains a thesis/controlling idea throughout the response and provides a proficient analysis/interpretation1 of the literary work(s).
+Completes most parts of the task. - Develops ideas by adequately integrating some specific textual and/or source-based evidence.2 Uses sufficient elaborative techniques to support the analysis.
+Mostly cites evidence appropriately. - Demonstrates a generally unified structure that sufficiently connects ideas and concepts.
+Analytical structure is evident.
 Contains an adequate introduction and conclusion.
 Uses adequate paragraphing and transitional strategies. - Demonstrates an appropriate style and tone, adequate control of language, domain-specific word choice, and a general awareness of audience.
 Mostly uses correct sentence structure with some sentence variety. - Contains some errors in grammar, mechanics, punctuation, and spelling that do not significantly interfere with the communication of the message.